 Since 2010, TfL have been conducting an annual online customer satisfaction survey amongst users of the TLRN, with the fieldwork conducted mid October to mid November, now classed as quarter 4 by TfL.
 Since 2014, the survey has been carried out quarterly.
 Below is a selection of the results.
-This survey will now be reported Q1 and Q3 2017/18, before reverting to an annual survey.
+This survey will now be reported as an annual survey in Q3.

-We are concerned about the performance of London Streets and the increase in traffic congestion, which has resulted in a reduction in customer satisfaction.
+We are concerned about the performance of London Streets and the increase in traffic congestion, which has resulted in a reduction in customer satisfaction scores.